2.1 Single-storey detached buildings not exceeding 10 square metres

 What is exempt

-1. A 9 square metre sleepout is constructed in the backyard of a residential dwelling.
-It is more than its own height away from all boundaries and the associated residential dwelling, and does not contain cooking or sanitary facilities, or a potable water supply.
+1. A nine square metre sleepout is constructed in the backyard of a residential dwelling.
+It is sited on the boundary of the property and does not contain cooking facilities , sanitary fittings, sanitary appliances, or a potable water supply.

-2. Owners of a childcare centre intend to build a 10 square metres detached building to serve as a staff retreat area.
-The proposed building will be more than its own height away from the boundaries.
+2. Owners of a childcare centre intend to build a 10 square metre detached building to serve as a staff retreat area.
+The proposed building will be adjacent to the main building.
 It contains no potable water supply and no facilities for cooking or sanitation.

 What needs consent

-3. A home owner decides to build a detached 10 square metre sleepout on the back of their 1000 square metre section.
+2. A homeowner decides to build a detached 10 square metre sleepout on the back of their 1000 square metre section.
 The sleepout floor level is 900 millimetres above the supporting ground and the apex of the roof is 3.5 metres above the floor level.
-The sleepout is also more than its own height away (4.4 metres) from the house and the boundaries.
-The owner decides to optimise the sleepout space by including a loft of 8 square metres as a study area.
-As the proposed floor level of the loft is more than 1 metre above the supporting ground, a building consent will be required.
+The owner decides to optimise the sleepout space by including a loft of eight square metres as a study area.
+As the proposed floor level of the loft is more than one metre above the supporting ground, a building consent will be required.

 How helpful was this information?